clairefro/website/content/blog/2022/2022-02-07-look-ma-no-react.md

 Over-engineering a basic static website as an SPA makes as much sense as hauling a generator out to areas with limited infrastructure to power an expensive electric centrifuge.
 You could get pretty much the same job done with a paper toy for a fraction of the overhead.

 The paperfuge's use of old tech boosts frugality and accessibility.
 Coding a basic vanilla multi-page application (MPA) saves time in development (goodbye babel/postcss/SSR config) and builds are fast (this site builds in less than 1.2 seconds).
-The pages load fast because I'm not fetching any fancy webfonts, and I'm only using 2 lines of Javascript to add the current year in the footer copyright tag:
+The pages load fast because I'm not fetching any fancy webfonts, and I'm only using these 2 lines of Javascript to add the current year in the footer copyright tag:

 ```js
 const copyright = document.getElementById('copyright-goes-here');